 - Therapeutic performance risk: Real world efficacy and durability are uncertain at the time of initial regulatory approval and market launch.

-The Solution Prioritization Tool facilitates your plan assessment of actuarial risk, payment timing, and performance uncertainty.
-The tool suggests precision-financing solutions for a particular therapy based on the payer’s assessment of the data generated by the Therapy Impact Modeling Tool.
+The Individual Indication workbook facilitates your plan assessment of financial impact from treating the targeted condition with a cell or gene therapy.
+Within the workbook, the Solution Prioritization Tool worksheet suggests precision-financing solutions for a particular therapy based on the payer’s assessment of the data generated by the workbook.

 FoCUS has collaborated with its stakeholders to create and/or evaluate multiple precision financing solutions for the unique financial dimensions of gene and cell therapy.
 Details on the precision financing tools are found here.